Virus cluster at nightclub sets off new Beijing clampdown

 Failure to undergo testing will lead to a yellow code on a person’s health status app, forbidding them access to all public places.

 Most students remain at home and all but a few restaurants are open only for takeout.
-Many customers simply partake of their food and drink on the steps beside blooming flower bushes outside the establishments.
+Many customers simply partake of their food and drink on the steps beside flower bushes outside the establishments.

 While 22 million Shanghai residents were released from lockdown almost two weeks ago, 220,000 people are still restricted to their homes under a rule requiring that no positive cases are found within their residential compounds for more than 10 days.
 Another 600,000 are in control zones, where their movements are restricted within their compounds.